dancenguyen/humanitarian-tweet-classification/README.md

 - "**other_relevant_information**" is mainly misclassified as "**rescue_volunteering_or_donation_effort**", "**infrastructure_and_utility_damage**", and "**caution_and_advice**".

 **Manually inspecting the errors**:
-Upon manual inspection of the most commonly misclassified classes, I saw one important pattern: these classes are ambiguous by definition and contain information about other classes.
+Upon manual inspection of the most commonly misclassified classes, we can see one important pattern : these classes are ambiguous by definition and contain information about other classes.
 - "other_relevant_information" can contains anything related to humanitarian.
 - "caution_and_advice" and "requests_or_urgent_needs" normally include information about the disasters such as casualties, infrastructure damage, etc.